meltface-80/MusicD-Remote/README.md

 - **Discogs token in Settings** — enter your Discogs personal access token via the gear icon → Discogs token.
 No environment variables or config files needed; it is stored in your Docker volume and survives updates.
 - **FanArt.tv key in Settings** — same for your FanArt.tv API key.
 Enter it in Settings → FanArt.tv key.
 - **Improved logo search** — Discogs logo fetches now handle labels with leading symbols (e.g. `~scape`, `[PIAS]`, `(4AD)`) correctly.
 Placeholder/spacer images are filtered out automatically.
 Network errors can retry on the next scan; only definitive "not found" results are cached.
-- **Self-Released / Independent filtered** — these strings are now reliably rejected across all label sources (iTunes, TheAudioDB, MusicBrainz, Discogs, Qobuz) so they never appear as label tiles.

 ### Scan pipeline